annaliceN/UnladenSwallows/index.md

 Bird Kaggle Competition: Classifying different bird species from an image

 ie.
-> I.E. How do you tell the difference between an African and European swallow?
+> How do you tell the difference between an African and European swallow?

 #### Datasets